 polaris-lounge-paper-plane-cocktail

 Overall, the Polaris Lounge experience earned top marks in my books.
-It was extraordinary.
+It was extraordinary, and exceeded my expectations.
 It lacked some of those interesting extras found in other business-class lounges such as on-site massage, games tables, and screening rooms.
 But, frankly, they’re not needed in Newark.
 The Polaris Lounge was right up there with other outstanding lounges I’ve had the good fortune to visit thanks to the miles-and-points hobby.
 Credit goes to the design, dining area, and last but not least, the staff for making it so.

 My previous experience with United Airlines’ business class was a short award flight from Toronto to Chicago.
 It set such a low bar that at the time, I was curious to find out the cash cost of a business class ticket.
 A slightly larger seat, a complimentary beer and early boarding and deplaning didn’t seem worth the difference in price.